jablotron-alarms/sentryapp/README.md

 cmake --build build --parallel
 ```

-You can than run any command that sentryapp example provides, such as:
-- `build/sentryapp crash`
-- `build/sentryapp capture-event`

 ## Uploading debug info files

 If you want to upload debug info files including sources, you need to split the debug info and use sentry-cli app to upload them to sentry servers.